broesler/crypto_challenges/README.md

 Here are my solutions to the [Matasano Crypto Challenges](https://cryptopals.com)!

-Partially because I'm a masochist and partically because it feels more hacker-y, I wrote them in C. There's something deeply satisfying about performing actual bit-flipping operations in about the lowest level language you can get short of machine code.
+Partially because I'm a masochist, and partically because it feels more hacker-y, I wrote them in C. There's something deeply satisfying about performing actual bit-flipping operations in about the lowest level language you can get short of machine code.

 ## The Structure ##